Prototype-Fund-Hardware/LibreWater/README.md

 Please mind the time it takes to 3D-Print the PETG Parts: one drainage can take about 3 hours, the parts of the tank all together also 6 hours.

 ## Assembly
-Through testing different styles of documentation, we found the assembly style  of OSH-AUTODOC to be most meaningful.
+We are working on different approaches for assembly instructions.
+We foudn the approach of OSH-AUTODOC to be most meaningful and would be happy to hear your feedback.
 Generally, we also provide How-To Videos on major releases.

-Assembly Manual
+###Assembly Manual
+Follow the [Assembly Manual](https://codeberg.org/LibreWater/Acraea-Prototype/src/branch/main/doc/assembly/Acraea-2-0-assembly-manaual.pdf) for Step-by-step instructions.
-With kind support of OSH-AUTODOC & JC, we have created the assembly instructions under: Acraea_Assembly.pdf [OSH-AUTODOC](https://codeberg.org/osh-autodoc) is a FreeCAD Add-On under development to (semi) automatically generate documentation for Open Source Hardware.
+They were created with kind support of OSH-AUTODOC & JC.
+[OSH-AUTODOC](https://codeberg.org/osh-autodoc) is a FreeCAD Add-On under development to (semi) automatically generate documentation for Open Source Hardware.
 For more details, please contact JC or Pieter.

 ![](/res/assets/media/img/Img07_OSH-Autodoc_Preview.jpg)